Skip to main content

 • Code quality: the control procedures that are in development and review per developer, the overall code reduction ratio, and the ratio comment/code.

-• Test quality: the amount of unit tests and process tests.
+• Test quality: the amount and success of unit tests and smoke tests.

 • Role quality: how well roles are used.